ylacaute/react-redux-boilerplate/README.md

 # React + Redux + Webpack 3 Boilerplate

-Because it can be a headache to configure Webpack, I decided to create this boilerplate repository, which is not finished yet.
+Because it can be a complicated to configure Webpack I decided to create this boilerplate repository, which is not finished yet.

 ## Features
 - [x] Webpack v3